astropy/astropy/docs/development/workflow/development_workflow.rst

 commits.
 Some large or intricate pull requests may require more commits to capture the logical progression of the changes.

-In general, commits which reflect a specific atomic change (e.g. "Fixed bug revealed by tests for feature X") may have value for the history.
+In general, commits that reflect a specific atomic change (e.g., "Fixed bug revealed by tests for feature X") may have value for the history.

-Commits which are good candidates for squashing include:
+Commits that are good candidates for squashing include but not limited to:

-- Content that gets removed later, most commonly changes in the implementation or temporary debugging code.
+* Content that gets removed later, most commonly changes in the implementation or temporary debugging code or, especially, data files (see above).
-- Non-specific commits e.g. "Added more code and fixed stuff").
+* Non-specific commits; e.g., "Added more code and fixed stuff."
-- Fixes of typos, linting fixes or other inconsequential changes.
+* Fixes of typos, linting fixes, or other inconsequential changes.
+* Commit messages that violate the code of conduct.

 .. _howto_squash:

 How to squash
 =============

-In many cases squashing can be done using the :ref:`github-squash-and-merge` button on the GitHub pull request page.
-If this is not possible we typically squash using `git rebase --interactive <https://git-scm.com/docs/git-rebase#_interactive_mode>`_.
+In many cases, squashing can be done by a maintainer using the :ref:`github-squash-and-merge` button on the GitHub pull request page.
+If this is not possible, we typically squash using `git rebase --interactive <https://git-scm.com/docs/git-rebase#_interactive_mode>`_.
 In particular, you can rebase and squash within the existing branch using::